 Automated Backup Policy Management

-Next, you need to make sure that backup policies are set up and followed automatically across all the cloud platforms.
+Next, you need to make sure that backup policies are set up and followed automatically across all the cloud platforms and improve your multi-cloud DR plan.
 For example, in AWS, you can use AWS Backup to schedule regular backups for services, such as Amazon RDS, EC2 instances, and S3 buckets.
 You can also set retention policies to specify how long the backups should be kept before being deleted.
 In Azure, you can use Azure Backup to automate backups for services like Azure VMs and SQL databases.
 By setting up these backup tools to run automatically, you can make sure that your data is always backed up without any manual intervention and that the infrastructure is ready to be restored quickly.

 Managing All Resources Through IaC